liferay/liferay-docs/developer/frameworks/articles/search/02-indexing-framework/02-registrar.markdown

 | **APIs and SPIs:** SPIs are a special type of API.
 Generally, code inside a SPI
 | module (e.g., `portal-search-spi`) is used to customize existing behavior, while
 | API modules contain behavior you want to use.
 Put simply, implement interfaces
-| from a SPI, and consume the code form the API.
+| from an SPI, and consume the code form the API.
 |
 | SPI example:
-|  `ModelDocumentContributor` lives in a SPI module because you're supposed
+| `ModelDocumentContributor` lives in an SPI module because you're supposed
 | to implement it directly, defining your own indexing behavior.
 |
 | API example: `SearchRequest` lives in an API module because its behavior
 | is leveraged inside your code to build a search request.

-A Registrar is required.
-Without it, all your indexing, searching, and summary logic (covered in the other tutorials of this section) isn't worth the bytes used to store it.
+A Registrar is required so the container knows about your implementation.

 1. First, declare the class a component and create the class declaration: